 The emerging demand for an interdisciplinary approach requires the development of team science, which refers to conceptual and methodological strategies of collaborative research inquiry that will keep pace with the ever changing global healthcare milieu.

-The program of study requires 24 credits in the interdisciplinary health sciences core — 12 of which are dissertation credits — and 36 credits within a rehabilitation sciences sub-plan.
+The Doctor of Philosophy in Interdisciplinary Health Sciencesprogram of study requires 24 credits in the interdisciplinary health sciences core — 12 of which are dissertation credits — and 36 credits within a rehabilitation sciences sub-plan.